chenxsan/react-date-picker-cs/README.md

 * locale {String} - Default to `en`, you can also use `zh`
 * disabled {Boolean} - Default to `false`, you can pass in `true` to disable component
 * value {String} - the default date
+* onFocusIn {Function} - Most of the time, you would show the calenar

 ### Modify styles